 If a Spousal Maintenance Order has been made and the ex-spouse can no longer afford to make these payments, the ex-spouse will need to make an application to the Court.
 They are not automatically relieved from making these payments.
 A Spousal Maintenance Order is a legally enforceable document and there can be severe consequences for breaching an Order of the Court.

 Failing to make these payments could result in the court enforcing the Spousal Maintenance Order which includes sanctions and penalties for breaching a Court Order.
 There could also be an order of interest on late payments with a further Order for legal costs to be paid if the receiving spouse has instructed solicitors.

 A Spousal Maintenance Order can be varied by an application to the Court.
 However, when making such an application, the Court has the power to vary the maintenance levels either upwards or downwards and therefore there is a risk of the maintenance levels increasing.
 Legal advice should therefore be taken before making an application to vary spousal maintenance.

 When the Court is asked to vary a Spousal Maintenance Order, they will review the current circumstances of each party again.
 The Court will also consider other criteria including:

 - The intention of the Spousal Maintenance Order

 - The financial resources of each party

 - The paying party’s ability to meet the income needs required of the spouse/ex-spouse

-How to reach a maintenance agreement
+How to reach a Spousal Maintenance Agreement

 In the event that negotiations are not successful then the only option may be to make a Court application.
 It is important you seek advice from a solicitor who will be able to advise you on your application when submitting this to Court.